 INJURED OR INCAPACITATED OPERATOR - If the operator is unable to operate the aerial lift, determine if any damage has occurred to make the lift inoperable.
-If the aerial lift is operable and the situation allows safe operation from the lower controls, move the platform away from the danger and into the safest clear path of descent to get the operator on the ground.
-See "Control Selector", at the beginning of this chapter, for specific instructions on overriding the upper controls.
+If the aerial lift is operable and the situation allows safe operation from the lower controls, move the platform away from the danger and into the shortest clear path to get the operator on the ground.
+See "Control Selector", at the beginning of this section, for specific instructions on overriding the upper controls.
 If the aerial lift is not operable, use another aerial lift to rescue the operator from the platform or consider one of the other emergency procedures in this chapter.